index

 Buy a water filtration system.

 If you want comprehensive protection from lead, your best bet is to buy a water filtration system, preferably a whole-home system.
 It’s your first and best line of defense, purifying the water that you use to cook, bathe and drink.
 It’s also cheaper than completely retrofitting your home’s plumbing and is faster to implement, too.
-King Water Filtration’s systems are all equipped to neutralize lead and other heavy metals in order to provide customers with the safest and cleanest filtered water.
+Freedom Water Systems' systems are all equipped to neutralize lead and other heavy metals in order to provide customers with the safest and cleanest filtered water.

 If you have any questions about our filtration systems or want to set up a consultation, you can contact us here on our website or call 1-855-957-2166.